thepower/power-docs/docs/devGuide/04-get-and-start-tea-ceremony-client.md

 - `genesis.txt` signed with the private keys of all the nodes in the chain,
 - `node.config` containing the node private key.

-After that, you can start the node from the Docker image or source code using our guides.
+After the Tea Ceremony ends successfully, you can start the node from the Docker image or source code using our guides.